santanafx/frontend-3d-car/README.md

 1. mapbox-gl - A mapping library that allows you to create interactive and custom maps.
 2. react-map-gl - A library that provides React components for integrating interactive maps.
 This library works in conjunction with the "mapbox-gl" library.
 3. sass - A library that enables the creation of styles for web pages or applications.
+4. react-redux - a library that allows state management between Redux and React.
+5. @reduxjs/toolkit - a library that simplifies and optimizes the entire state management process using Redux.
+6. @types/mapbox-gl - a package of TypeScript type definitions for the mapbox-gl library.
+7. @types/react-redux - a package of TypeScript type definitions for the react-redux library.

 ## How to install